 Keep in mind that this is a residential area as well as a sacred one to the Maori people, so respect for the area is essential.

-Upon arriving to the Te Waikoropupu Springs, you will view some of the clearest natural waters in the world.
-The horizontal visibility of this body of water is approximately 63 m, which is a world record for a body of fresh water.
+Upon arriving at Te Waikoropupu Springs, you will view some of the clearest natural waters in the world.
+The horizontal visibility of this body of water is approximately 63 m, which is a world record for a body of freshwater.
 The largest of the Springs is about 40 m across, but there are a number of smaller springs, too.